 Trenton put the surgeons to the test that night.
 Every tendon in his left foot had been severed and without the best surgical skill available I am convinced that he would not have walked again.
 He got it.

 While Trenton was recovering in the hospital in Gulf Shores, Chuck Anderson was having a Fourth of July party with some friends.
 One of them said, "Hey Chuck, did you hear about the kid getting sharkbit yesterday?
 It was on CNN."
-Chuck Anderson had been the only case of sharkbite on the Alabama Gulf Coast in a hundred years or so when he lost his right arm three years earlier while training for a triathlon (actually another man, Richard Watley, training with Anderson, was attacked by the same shark, on the same day).
+Chuck Anderson had been the first case of sharkbite on the Alabama Gulf Coast in twenty-five years or so when he lost his right arm three years earlier while training for a triathlon (actually another man, Richard Watley, training with Anderson, was attacked by the same shark, on the same day).
 Skeptical, he contacted the hospital and, upon confirmation of the story, decided to pay Trenton a visit.
-The two swapped stories and Coach Anderson, a high school football coach and vice principal, told Trenton that he had gone on to compete in a triathlon the following year.
+The two swapped stories and Coach Anderson, a junior high school football coach and vice principal, told Trenton that he had gone on to compete in a triathlon the following year.
 Trenton, looking at his stump asked, "What did you do, swim in circles?".
 Coach Anderson then asked Trenton, "If that shark hadn't bit you, what would you be doing right now instead of lying in that hospital bed?"
 Trenton made a square lip and said, "I didn't get to see any fireworks!".
 Chuck Anderson told Trenton that he was in luck because he (Anderson) just happened to own the biggest fireworks stand on the Gulf Coast.
 He also made a pact with Trenton to get back in the waves together the following summer and he and Trenton shook hands to "seal the deal".
 Anderson did show up at the rent house the following summer and loaded the family down with fireworks again.
 Since Coach Anderson's mother had just passed away, they didn't go into the Gulf waters together, but Trenton did.
 I think that was tougher for his parents than it was for Trenton.
 We are trying to get a new Family Tradition started; a long weekend at Lake Ouachita.